Toyota’s Rally-Build GR86 Honors a Bygone Era

 What could be better than a turbocharged version of Toyota’s beloved modern sports coupe, the GR86?
 One with the turbo three-cylinder engine from the GR Corolla, of course.
 The powerplant is essentially pulled from the homologation version of Toyota’s smaller hatchback, the GR Yaris—you know, the one that’s won the last four World Rally Championships.

 Meet the GR86 Rally Legacy Concept, one of Toyota’s many badass concepts it brought to the industry-only, aftermarket-centric SEMA show this year.
 Our own Larry Chen got a peek at this build back in June, when Eimer Engineering and Evasive Motorsports were in the middle of the project.
-Custom solutions abounded, especially because they were fitting the AWD system from the GR Corolla into the low-slung coupe along with the hatchback’s three-liter engine and manual transmission.
+Custom solutions abounded, especially because they were fitting the AWD system from the GR Corolla into the low-slung coupe along with the hatchback’s 1.6-liter three-cylinder engine and manual transmission.
 A custom subframe and engine mounts, plus custom coilovers and control arms only scratch the surface of the modifications here.

 GR86 Rally Legacy Concept toyota sema 2024 turbo gr corolla engine